Substance Abuse Treatment Admissions FAQ

 What is the next step once the prospective resident agrees to substance abuse treatment?

 We strive to complete the admissions assessment with one phone call.
 Depending on the prospective resident’s ability/willingness to complete the assessment, it may require more than one call.
 Once the assessment is completed and approved, a commitment to treatment is reached.
 We then schedule a date and time for admission.

-If detox services are necessary prior to admission to Plum Creek Recovery Ranch, we will facilitate those services with one of our area sister facilities (Georgetown Behavioral Health/San Antonio Behavioral Health).
+If a medical detox is necessary prior to admission to Plum Creek Recovery Ranch, we can help refer you to a facility that provides those services.
 We can also coordinate the detox provider to arrange for transportation to Plum Creek Recovery Ranch post-detox.

 If it is determined that detoxification is not necessary, the prospective resident can check themselves into the facility in Lockhart, Texas.